freebsd/freebsd-src/docs/UsersManual.rst

       through.
 This mode may use extra memory in programs that copy uninitialized memory a lot.

-   Extra features of UndefinedBehaviorSanitizer:

-   -  ``-fsanitize-undefined-trap-on-error``: Causes traps to be emitted rather than calls to runtime libraries when a problem is detected.
-      This option is intended for use in cases where the sanitizer runtime cannot be used (for instance, when building libc or a kernel module).
-      This is only compatible with the sanitizers in the ``undefined-trap`` group.

    The ``-fsanitize=`` argument must also be provided when linking, in order to link to the appropriate runtime library.
 When using ``-fsanitize=vptr`` (or a group that includes it, such as